This Short Film is Sure to Leave an Impact

 For more discussion check out this Conversation Guide

 We can’t leave this discussion without also sharing there is tremendous hope in knowing that God is with us and has a plan for our lives.
 This hope gives us something to hold onto even when times are tough, and it helps us combat the lies of despair.
 We have the assurance that we are not alone, that we have worth and a purpose and that we are deeply loved by our heavenly Father.
-If you want that deep hope for yourself, please learn more by downloading this free eBook on Understanding Hope.

 For additional information about Unseen and other resources, please go to www.unseenfilm.org